Techniques & Best Practices

 Leads come into your sales funnel first.
 And then, they morph into prospects once sales reps figure out if they need the company’s product.
 A prospect is a lead that is more likely to turn into a buyer, so it makes sense that they’re a little further down the sales funnel:

-However, one of the most challenging parts of prospecting is finding leads worth spending your time on.
+However, one of the most challenging parts of enterprise sales prospecting is finding leads worth spending your time on.
 According to an American Association of Inside Sales Professionals Report, nearly half of B2B sales reps feel finding enough quality leads is their top challenge:

 Figuring out if a lead is qualified isn’t rocket science, but it’s an essential part of the prospecting puzzle.
 To solve the puzzle, all you need to do is ask a couple of key questions: